BrewBlox/brewblox-documentation/docs/user/services/spark.md

 ### Controller ID

-All Spark controllers have a unique hardware ID.
+All Spark controllers have a unique device ID.
 This ID cannot be changed. \
 A Spark service is linked to a specific controller, and it identifies the controller by its ID.

-For this check to happen, the `--device-id` argument is provided to the Spark service.
+To link service and controller, the `BREWBLOX_SPARK_DEVICE_ID` setting is defined.
-When you run `brewblox-ctl add-spark` it will get the controller ID from the selected Spark, and use it to set the service `--device-id` argument.
+When you run `brewblox-ctl add-spark` it will get the controller ID from the selected Spark, and use it to set `BREWBLOX_SPARK_DEVICE_ID`.

-If this argument is not set, the service will connect to the first controller it discovers.
+If this setting is not defined, the service will connect to the first controller it discovers.
 This is undesirable behavior when you have multiple controllers.

-The UI will show a warning when no `--device-id` argument is set on a Spark service.
+The UI will show a warning when `BREWBLOX_SPARK_DEVICE_ID` is not set.

 ### Controller discovery